Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 <details>
   <summary></summary>

-  1. Import MoonSDK.unitypackage into your unity project.
+  1. Import MoonSDK.unitypackage into your unity project.<br>
+   **Note: For initial test you only need to import these monetization adapters under "Mediated Networks":
+     Mintegral,Facebook,ironSource,Unity Ads,Bidmachine,inMobi,Verve,Liftoff,Pangle,Verve Group,Smaato,DT Exchange**

-  2. Please note, that our SDK uses some iAP features, so iAP package should be installed from the package manager
+  3. Please note, that our SDK uses some iAP features, so iAP package should be installed from the package manager

-  3. The MoonSDKScene must be the first in the list in the build settings, after initialization it will load the next scene in the list (with index 1).
+  4. The MoonSDKScene must be the first in the list in the build settings, after initialization it will load the next scene in the list (with index 1).

      ![MoonSDKScene](images/MoonSDKScene.png)

-  4. Open MoonSDK settings and fill in all app keys for analytics and advertising services, Please ensure you add **all** of them and **copy/paste** them to the correct location in the inspector.
+  5. Open MoonSDK settings and fill in all app keys for analytics and advertising services, Please ensure you add **all** of them and **copy/paste** them to the correct location in the inspector.
-  5. Press Check and Sync Settings button
+  6. Press Check and Sync Settings button

      **Note:Make sure to copy/paste the tokens/ad IDs and not type them manually to avoid mistakes.**

      ![SyncSettings](images/SyncSettingsNew.png)